-Provide a work plan describing what you will accomplish during the period of performance and on what schedule.
-Indicate where you will be and how you will spend your time.
-Describe the current state of the project and the part or stage of it that the fellowship will support, explaining how the tasks you propose will advance your project.
-Indicate how many months of support you are requesting.
-Your work plan must be based on a full-time commitment to the project during those months; part-time work is not allowed.
-If you do not anticipate finishing the entire project during the fellowship period, discuss your plan for doing so.
+Indicate the current state of the project and the part or stage of it that will be supported by the fellowship.
+Provide a work plan (in increments of three months or fewer) describing what will be accomplished during the period of performance, where you will be, and how you will spend your time.
+Your work plan must be based on a full-time commitment to the project; part-time work is not allowed.
+If you do not anticipate finishing the entire project during the period of performance, discuss your plan for doing so.

-If you are seeking funds as part of a larger collaborative project, clearly explain how the work will be divided and the extent to which each collaborator's contribution depends on that of the other(s).
+If you will rely on institutional support or other sources to assist your work, describe this and whether funding is in place.
+If you and another researcher are seeking funds for the same project, explain how the work will be divided and the extent to which each collaborator's contribution depends on that of the other.

-Your work plan for the period of performance should not depend heavily on factors beyond your control, such as the receipt of outside readers' reports from a publisher.
-If you plan to submit your manuscript before the end of the period of performance, explain what additional work the project will require after you submit the manuscript and why it merits support.
+Your work plan should not depend heavily on factors beyond your control, such as the receipt of outside reviewers' reports from a publisher.
+If you plan to submit a manuscript for publication before the end of the period of performance, explain what additional work will be required and why it merits support.

 The work plan must not exceed one page.
-Use one-inch margins and a font size no smaller than 11-point.
-You may present information in table form.
+You may present this information in table form.